VizGrimoire/VizGrimoireJS/README.md

 The project hierarchy is provided by the file browser/data/json/projects_hierarchy.json, if the file is not present the dash works with no subprojects support.

+## Q. What if I don't want to generate all the HTML files?

+Easy, comment the proper lines in the shell script at templates/gen.sh